TREASURIES-U.S. bond prices gain on weak retail sales, price data

 While Friday's retail and producer price reports dialed down some expectations of a December rate hike, a number of top Fed officials including Cleveland Fed President Loretta Mester on Friday have signaled such a move is likely barring a sharp deterioration in the economy and financial markets.

 "You have Fed speakers who basically said a December rate hike is pretty set," said Robert Tipp, chief investment strategist at Prudential Fixed Income in Newark, New Jersey.
-(Reporting by Richard Leong; Editing by Paul Simao and James Dalgleish)
+(Reporting by Richard Leong; Editing by Chizu Nomiyama and Paul Simao)

 WASHINGTON A major challenge to the U.S. watchdog for consumer finances fizzled on Thursday, as Congress missed a deadline to repeal the agency's new rule on prepaid cards.